 Some estimate that up to 75% of the English language is derived from Greek and Latin roots.
 They truly are the “building blocks” of English and present teachers with an extremely powerful framework to nurture students’ vocabulary development.
 Why should you be teaching Greek and Latin roots to your students?

 When it comes to teaching difficult concepts such as decimals and fractions, the more hands-on activities the students have the better.
-It’s so important for students see various models of these concepts in order to truly understand them.
-Tangrams and pattern blocks are extremely useful manipulative for teaching fractional relationships.
+It’s so important for students to see various models of these concepts in order to truly understand them.
+Tangrams and pattern blocks are extremely useful manipulative for teaching fractional

 As teachers we know the importance of adding novel and interesting twists to some of the traditional projects that our students complete.
 The term “Book Report” has developed a lackluster connotation, at best.
 However, book reports can be a great way to engage your students in critical and creative thinking,